kubevela/kubevela.github.io/docs/platform-engineers/addon/intro.md

 The above is a complete introduction to how to make an addon, you can find the complete description of the above-mentioned addon in this [catalog](https://github.com/kubevela/catalog/tree/master/experimental/addons/example) example.

-In addition to uploading the addon resource files to your addon repository, you can also submit a pull request to KubeVela [official addon repository](https://github.com/kubevela/catalog/tree/master/addons) and [experimental addon repository](https://github.com/kubevela/catalog/tree/master/experimental/addons) to addon new addons.
+In addition to uploading the addon resource files to your addon repository, you can also submit a pull request to KubeVela [community addon repository](https://github.com/kubevela/catalog/tree/master/addons) and [experimental addon repository](https://github.com/kubevela/catalog/tree/master/experimental/addons) to addon new addons.
 After pr merged your addons can be discovered and used by other KubeVela users.

 ## Install Addon Locally